Simplifying a classical-quantum algorithm interpolation with quantum singular value transformations: Introduction

 \section{Introduction}

 { With the developments in practical implementations of quantum computers, and with fault-tolerant computation still apparently beyond reach in the near future, much attention has been focused on classical-quantum (hybrid) algorithms: those that can leverage a limited amount of quantum coherence, while out-performing completely classical algorithms \cite{Sun2019,Weigold2021,Callison2022,Arora22}.
-That such hybrid algorithms exist for any given problem, and for any coherence time constraint, is not obvious; and explicitly showing the existence of a continuous trade-off between classical and quantum resources provides much insight --- not only by, quantifying this trade-off, but also because it finely characterizes the role of the two types of resources in the algorithm, and how to off-load work from one to the other.
+That such hybrid algorithms exist for any given problem, and for any coherence time constraint, is not obvious.
+Explicitly showing the existence of a continuous trade-off between classical and quantum resources provides much insight on the role of the two types of resources in the algorithm, and how to off-load work from one to the other.
 Of course, the formulation of hybrid algorithms gives also the practical advantage of being able to adapt to the available quantum resources, such that, even when these are limited, a speed-up can be achieved.

-One particular problem for which hybrid algorithms have been thoroughly studied is that of Phase Estimation (PE).
-To understand these, it is useful to first consider the Iterative Phase Estimation (IPE) algorithm (also known as Kitaev's Phase Estimation) \cite{Kitaev1995,Griffiths1996}.
-The method is obtained from the usual formulation of PE by invoking the deferred measurement principle, which produces the following circuit:
+One particular problem for which hybrid algorithms have been thoroughly studied is that of Phase Estimation.
+In this problem, we are given access to a unitary $U$ and an eigenstate $\ket{\psi}$ with eigenvalue $e^{i \phi}$, where the value of $\phi$ is unknown; the goal is to determine $\phi$.
+To understand the hybrid algorithm approaches to Phase Estimation, it is useful to first consider the Iterative Phase Estimation algorithm (also known as Kitaev's Phase Estimation) \cite{Kitaev1995,Griffiths1996}.
+The method is obtained from the usual Quantum Fourier Transform-based Phase Estimation by invoking the deferred measurement principle, which produces the circuit of Figure~\ref{fig:circuit}.
+The circuit has the free parameters $M$ and $\theta$, which are updated at each iteration of the algorithm.
+Concretely, to obtain \(\phi\) up to a precision of \(2^{-m}\), one should set, at each step, {\widthof{\((M, \theta)_3 = (2^{m-3}, -(2^{-m}\cdot\phi_m + 2^{-m+1}\cdot\phi_{m-1}))\)} / 2}